hwayne/tlacli/readme.md

 **NOTE:** Running currently creates an empty `states` directory.

 **BUG:** Currently you cannot pass in an absolute path for the specfile, at least on windows.
 You can pass in a relative path.
 See [this](https://github.com/tlaplus/tlaplus/issues/424) tlatools issue.
+This is not an issue for pluscal translation.

 ### Properties